Panopta/panopta-style-guide-generator/README.md

 ```

 Specifically, each name/pair value is expected to be enclosed within `{%%}` markings and separated by a `:`.
 As components can be lengthy, it's not always ideal to inline documenation in your CSS/SCSS/LESS files.
-As such, emo allows you to load documentation from markdown files.
+As such, the Panopta style-guide generator allows you to load documentation from markdown files.

 ```scss